 Use automated payments via BPAY or direct credit to lower your HECS/HELP debt

 You can call the tax office to receive your BPAY or direct credit details; this will give you a unique set of banking details to make regular payments to.
 Consider setting up automatic BPAY payments or similar on a regular basis.
-You could even set this up with your savings account to deduct and pay a regular recurring amounts.
+You could even set this up with your savings account to deduct and pay a regular recurring amount.

 Remember, while HECS/HELP debt doesn’t accumulate interest – it does get indexed with inflation